 As a related side note, the abuser tends to up the ante when he or she believes the victim is stuck in the relationship.
 Examples of being stuck include pregnancy, engagement, marriage, sleeping together or whatever the abuser associates with owning the victim.
 Most likely, the victim agrees that he or she is stuck in the relationship.
 However, because up to that point the victim has not been abused (enough), stuck isn’t the word the victim uses.

 Unfortunately, over time, confusion turns into destabilization of the victim’s mind.
 She starts to wonder if she’s really hearing and seeing what she thinks she hears and sees.
 This destabilization is the in the abuser needs.
 Destabilization of your mind amounts to brainwashing.

 Destabilization of the mind is crucial to the ability to control anyone.
 The abuser must implant doubt in the victim’s mind concerning what he or she believes and perceives.
-Without self-doubt, there is no way to control the victim.
+Without the victim’s self-doubt, there is no way to control him or her.